alecdhuse/FoldingMap-XML/README.md

 ## \<Document\>

-	The parent tag for stiles and map objects.
+	The parent tag for styles and map objects.

 ### Tag Descriptions: